 Critical source areas are vulnerable areas in a paddock or on a farm that can contribute to relatively large amounts of nutrient and sediment losses to waterways (figure 3).
-They are often wet areas such as gullies and swales.
+They are often wet areas such as the bottom of gullies or swales.